knelasevero/home-server-infra/md/homeprivatenetwork.md

     * You need to enable the interface
     * You need to assign it a Static IP
     * You need to set the /24 mask
-    * You can blog bogon traffic, but cant block private traffic coming from WAN
+    * You can block bogon traffic, but cant block private traffic coming from WAN

 <br>